-We will start in one of the most surreal cities on earth – Ashgabat, where we’ll take in the sites of what can only be called a real life Sim City.
-From there we head to Avaza, the completely unused and almost deserted five star beach resort, which also happens to be near one of the most amazing canyons in the world – Yangykala.
+Join us on our Turkmenistan & Uzbekistan Summer tour and explore one of the most surreal cities on earth – Ashgabat, where we’ll take in the sites of what can only be called a real life Sim City.
+From here we head to Avaza, the completely unused and almost deserted five star beach resort, which also happens to be near one of the most amazing canyons in the world – Yangykala.
 We then journey to the mesmerising ‘Gates of Hell’ where we camp for the night next to the fiery crater.

 Crossing the land border into Uzbekistan we’ll find ourselves in the centre of the Silk Road.
 After exploring the beautiful old cities of Khiva and Bukhara, we’ll go to Samarqand and see the famous Registan, before venturing to Tashkent, Uzbekistan’s vibrant capital city, the highlight of which will surely be Tashkentland, Central Asia’s answer to Disneyland.

-If you’d like to see some more of Central Asia while you’re here, why not join us for the Central Asian Summer Combo Tour, which visits Kyrgyzstan as well.
+If you’d like to see some more of Central Asia while you’re here, why not join us for the Central Asia Summer Combo Tour, which visits Kyrgyzstan as well.

 Meet your local and YPT guides at Ashgabat International Airport.